Canon SX710 vs Nikon D300S

 Studio photographers will appreciate that the Nikon D300S (unlike the SX710) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SX710 and the D300S have been discontinued, but can regularly be found used on eBay.
+Both the SX710 and the D300S have been discontinued, but can regularly be found used on ebay.
 The D300S was replaced by the Nikon D500, while the SX710 was followed by the Canon SX720.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the SX710 and D300S can be found, respectively, in the Canon SX710 Manual (free pdf) or the online Nikon D300S Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX710 or the Nikon D300S – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.